KDE/documentation-docs-kdenlive-org/glossary.rst

       An In-point defines the beginning of a :term:`zone`.
 A zone can be defined in the :term:`timeline` and the :term:`project monitor` (it has the same result), or in the :term:`clip monitor` (useful to move only a certain section of a clip to the timeline).
 See :term:`zone` for possible usages.

    Jog Shuttle
-      An external device that improves video editing by using a rotary knob to scrub through the timeline, and providing a special keyboard for actions like cutting, inserting, deleting, slip and ripple editing, etc. It can be used with Kdenlive and configured in :menuselection:`Menu --> Settings --> Configure Kdenlive --> JogShuttle`.
-See :ref:`Settings <configure_kdenlive>`.
+      An external device that improves video editing by using a rotary knob to scrub through the timeline, and providing a special keyboard for actions like cutting, inserting, deleting, slip and ripple editing, etc. It can be used with Kdenlive and configured in :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`JogShuttle</getting_started/configure_kdenlive/configuration_jogshuttle>`.
+See :doc:`Settings</getting_started/configuration>`.

    KDE Store
       An online app |store| where users can upload files like lumas for :doc:`wipes </compositing/transitions/wipe>`, :ref:`presets <exporting>` for rendering, title templates, library clips and even project files.
 See :ref:`effects-effects_tab` icon #7.